fusedio/udfs/README.md

 ### 2. Import a UDF into a workflow

-This snippet shows how to import a UDF from a Python environment and their modules from a public GitHub URL.
-The URL must be of a directory that contains a UDF generated with Fused.
-This example shows how to import a UDF.
+This snippet shows how to import a UDF from this repo into a Python environment.
+The URL is of the directory that contains a UDF generated with Fused.

 ```python
 import fused